 - Uncurated news bots posting from third-party news sources

-- Untagged nudity, pornography and sexually explicit content, including artistic depictions
+- Untagged nudity, pornography or sexually explicit content, including artistic depictions

-- Untagged gore and extremely graphic violence, including artistic depictions
+- Untagged gore or extremely graphic violence, including artistic depictions

 The following types of content will be removed from the public timeline, and may result in account suspension and revocation of access to the service: